 Two Possible Antiphons

-If we’re wise, we will answer Gaia’s Wrath in ways that reduce future wrath—shifting toward a low consumption, sustainable societal pathway—and make us safer from the wrath that is now all but inevitable, such as by building human settlements to be more resilient and, in times of disaster, rebuilding in ways that don’t lead them to being destroyed again (or when that’s impossible choosing not to rebuild at all but converting those ‘sacrifice lands’ into wetlands or protected areas that help protect the next tier of development in.
+If we’re wise, we will answer Gaia’s Wrath in ways that reduce future wrath—shifting toward a low consumption, sustainable societal pathway (what Christians might call “repenting”)—and in ways that make ourselves safer from the wrath that is now all but inevitable, such as by building human settlements to be more resilient and, in times of disaster, rebuilding in ways that don’t lead them to being destroyed again (or when that’s impossible choosing not to rebuild at all but converting those ‘sacrifice lands’ into wetlands or protected areas that help protect the next tier of development in).

 The danger is that instead of taking a rational, scientifically-based, and humble approach like that, as people see more and more of a ‘raging’ planet (even if Gaia is not raging just rebalancing in a measured way), the more they’ll want to tame it.
-The more the proposals for geoengineering will sound wise rather than like abominations (or at best untried strategies that could cause far more suffering, especially to those not in control of the geoengineering processes).
-It will be essential to prevent interpretation of this wrath as an excuse to subjugate Gaia, whether through geoengineering, biotechnology, or some other hubristic strategy that suggests humans are smart and wise enough to actually effectively manage Gaia (when it was our hubris that triggered Gaia’s wrath in the first place).
+The more the proposals for geoengineering will sound wise rather than like abominations (or at best untried strategies that could cause far more suffering, especially to those not in control of the geoengineering decision making or implementation).
+It will be essential to prevent interpretation of this wrath as an excuse to subjugate Gaia, whether through geoengineering, biotechnology, or some other hubristic (and in all likelihood profit-driven) strategy that suggests humans are smart and wise enough to actually effectively manage Gaia (when it was our hubris that triggered Gaia’s wrath in the first place).

 We have put tremendous strain on Gaia—through our overall population, production, and consumption patterns, particularly over the past three hundred years.
 And by the very fact that there are now 7.8 billion of us, heading to 9.6 billion by 2050, it is now inevitable that Gaia’s systems will change and in a way that is not adapted to human life.
 This will manifest as Gaia’s Wrath.
 But how we respond to that wrath will define ourselves and our future.